Territorial Support Group: Equipment

 Large police vans are the standard vehicle of TSG and each van transports six constables and a sergeant.
-Three of these vans can form an operational Serial ready to respond to incidents; following the national PSU model this would include an inspector, three sergeants, eighteen constables, two medics and three drivers.
+Three of these vans can form an operational Serial ready to respond to incidents; following the national PSU model, this would include an inspector, three sergeants, eighteen constables, two medics and three drivers.
 The TSG also maintains a fleet of armoured Ford F450 based Jankel Guardians for use in serious public order situations, like the 2011 England riots.
-These are identical to, and interchangeable with, the Guardians used by SCO18 Aviation Command and SCO19 Firearms Command, however do not carry armed officers in public order situations.
+These are identical to, and interchangeable with, the Guardians used by SCO18 Aviation Command and SCO19 Firearms Command, but do not carry armed officers in public order situations.

 TSG officers are not routinely armed, but are equipped with Speedcuffs, fixed batons and CS/PAVA incapacitant spray like all officers.
 TSG does, however, have its own firearms capability with some officers being trained as Authorised Firearms Officers (AFOs).
 These officers may conduct certain infrequent armed patrols across London, typically in response to a threat of terrorism.

 Instead of TSG officers wearing standard black trousers and white shirt, when policing demonstrations they often wear fire-retardant overalls with their stab vests underneath.

 Criticism

-The TSG and their predecessors, the SPG, have been likened to paramilitary units during riot control operations by Tony Jefferson in The Case against Paramilitary Policing (1990).
-He argued this because of their use of shields, batons and helmets, their centralised command structure, their willingness to use force and their squad-like formations.
-Peter Waddington, who has been credited with developing kettling, countered this conclusion in the British Journal of Criminology by pointing out that their equipment is mainly defensive.
-As employees, the police force have a duty to protect them from harm, he also notes that paramedics in riot situations also wear similar helmets and armour.
+The TSG and its predecessor, the SPG, has been likened to paramilitary units during riot control operations by Tony Jefferson in The Case against Paramilitary Policing (1990).
+He argued this because of their use of shields, batons and helmets, their centralised command structure, their willingness to use force, and their squad-like formations.
+Peter Waddington, who has been credited with developing kettling, countered this conclusion in The British Journal of Criminology by pointing out that their equipment is mainly defensive.
+As employees, the police force has a duty to protect them from harm; he further notes that paramedics in riot situations also wear similar helmets and armour.
 Jefferson argues that by the police preparing for an event, such as a march or protest where they expect there to be violence, they create a self-fulfilling prophecy and that violence will occur.
 Waddington responds to this by pointing out that the TSG were deployed at the Notting Hill Carnival every year and yet there was not always violence.
-Jefferson also believes that by controlling the ground the TSG incites violence, Waddington cites examples (including the Battle of the Beanfield) where problems were caused by the police not controlling the ground and that when they have then tried to gain control violence ensued.
+Jefferson also believes that by controlling the ground the TSG incites violence.
+Waddington cites examples (including the Battle of the Beanfield) where problems were caused by the police not controlling the ground and that when they have then tried to gain control violence ensued.